MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 1. Connect at least one app to Microsoft Defender for Cloud Apps using the [API connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
 We recommend that you start by connecting [Office 365](./connect-office-365.md).
 1. Connect additional apps using the [proxy to achieve conditional access app control](proxy-deployment-aad.md).
-1. To enable insights across your on-premises environment, configure Defender for Cloud Apps to [integrate with your Defender for Identity environment](mdi-integration.md).

 ## Phase 2: Identify top risky users<a name="identify"></a>